History of Alicante: Xarq al-Andalus

 According to the chronicler Muhammad al-Idrīsī, Laqant was a prosperous town in the 11th century, with a sūq or market and two mosques.
 The soil was fertile and produced abundant fruits and vegetables, figs and grapes.
-Isidore of Seville noted glass manufacture in the city during the 6th-7th centuries, referring to its alkaline ashes. and ropes made of spartum were exported through the port and fishing and commercial ships were built there.
+Isidore of Seville noted glass manufacture in the city during the 6th-7th centuries, referring to its production of alkaline ashes used in the process.
+Ropes made of spartum were exported through the port and fishing and commercial ships were built there.
 Its alcazaba (Arabic: citadel) was at the difficult-to-access peak of Benacantil, and was well garrisoned with troops.
 During this century, the madīnah Sagira Laqant became an important exit port to North Africa, where it would connect the Xarq al-Andalus with the rest of the Islamic world.
 On the other hand, it would also become an important node for the Via Augusta that connected it to Balansiya, Mursīyyah and the rest of al-Andalus, while following the river Vinalopó facilitated access to the peninsular interior.
 This would turn it into an important commercial and maritime centre of the entire Mediterranean area, as well as the port for shipping the surplus agricultural productions of the extensive area described by the chronicler al-Idrīsī.

 In 1091 the city was among those conquered by the Almoravid Yūsuf ibn Tāshfīn, who had taken and occupied al-Mariyya, as well as Mursīyyah, Xàtiva and Dāniya.
 It then passed to Sayf-al-Dawla, who died in the battle of Albacete in 1146.
-During these centuries the population of Laqant was scattered in small settlements towards the interior, at medium altitudes around the foot of Mount Benacantil, named Banu al-Qatil by the geographer al-Idrīsī.
+During these centuries the population of Laqant was scattered in small settlements towards the interior, at medium altitudes around the foot of Mount Benacantil, named Banū al-Qatil by the geographer al-Idrīsī.
 It wasn't until well into the 11th century that an urban structure began to develop on what is now the Vila Vella, coinciding with the introduction of the mercantile tax system under the orders of the emir of Mursīyyah, Allāh ibn ʿIyād.